yfstein/yfstein.github.io/_posts/2020-6-11-centos-7-first-steps.md

 So the default port scanner didnt reach your SSH Port 22 and eventually giving up for the first.
 That not means that nobody can do additional port scan to find your SSH Port.
 But basically its absolutely recommended to change the SSH port.

 So we have created the additional user "monty" so we dont need to use the root user to login directly over SSH.
-So wen can change the PermitRootLogin to no.
+So we can change the PermitRootLogin to no.

 Find: `#PermitRootLogin yes`